techjay-c/tp/docs/DeveloperGuide.md

     - ToothTracker informs the user that no dentist data is available.

       Use case continues from step 2.

+**Use case: Add Treatment**

+**MSS**

+1. User submits a request to add a new type of dental treatment, providing information about the treatment name and its cost.
+2. ToothTracker acknowledges the request to add the new treatment.

+   Use case ends.

+**Extensions**

+- **1a.
+User inputs an invalid command.**
+    - ToothTracker identifies the command error.
+        - ToothTracker prompts the user to make the necessary adjustments and provide the command in the correct format.
+    - Steps within 1a repeat until a valid `add-treatment` is provided.

+      Use case continues from step 2.

+- **1b.
+User inputs incomplete or missing information.**
+    - ToothTracker detects that the user did not provide all required information, such as the treatment name or cost.
+    - ToothTracker prompts the user to provide both the treatment name and its cost.

+      Use case resumes at step 1.

+- **1c.
+User inputs an invalid cost.**
+    - ToothTracker checks the provided cost and determines that it is not a valid numeric value.
+    - ToothTracker prompts the user to provide a valid numeric value.

+      Use case resumes at step 1.

+- **1d.
+Duplicate treatment name.**
+    - ToothTracker checks the database and finds that a treatment with the same name.
+    - ToothTracker alerts the user about the duplicate entry.
+    - Steps within 1d loop until a new, unique treatment name is provided.

+      Use case resumes at step 1.

 *{More to be added}*